wangshier108/ComfyUI-IF_Trellis/README.md

 - **Software**:
   - The [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) is needed to compile certain submodules.
 The code has been tested with CUDA versions 11.8 and 12.2.
 This repo use **CUDA 12.4**.
   - [Conda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) is recommended for managing dependencies.
   - Python version 3.8 or higher is required.
+(I am using 3.12.5)

   Give unrestricted script access to powershell so venv can work: